 Software Product Development For Your Business: From Ideas To Ongoing Delivery

 For every $1 billion invested in the United States, $122 million was wasted due to lacking project performance, as a 2016 survey by PMI showed.
-That's a huge percentage that covers the realm of software projects.
+That’s a huge percentage that covers the realm of software projects.
 This is the money that should rather be invested in additional features or extra promotion that would take the software product to the next level.
-This is what we do at MobiDev—as we build and deliver your product on a regular basis, we minimize cost overrun.
-What's more, as we make product deliveries—with products ranging from innovative IoT solutions to ERP system implementation—we continuously shorten your time to market.
+This is what we do at MobiDev—as we build and deliver your product on a regular basis, we minimize the overrun of software development costs.
+What’s more, as we make product deliveries—with products ranging from innovative IoT solutions to ERP system implementation—we continuously shorten your time to market.

 Additionally, our software product development process presupposes your focus on core business matters.
 Your personal involvement does not have to cover daily project routine and coordination of every involved person.
 These time-consuming things are handled by a project manager.
 As one of our clients said, “We’d go to bed at night—and we knew MobiDev had their “marching orders”—and when we woke up in the morning, the product, the development we expected to see was there for our evaluation.”